Prepare to apply

 Community support is an important element of a New Horizons for Seniors Program (NHSP) funding application for the $25,000 grant process.
 When organizations apply for funding, they are required to provide at least 1 letter from another organization or group showing community support for their project.
 There are no additional points given if more than 1 letter of support is provided.

-Because of the importance of a letter of support, a letter is required for all applications.
+Because of its' importance, a letter of support is required for all applications.
 Applications missing a support letter are considered incomplete and screened-out as ineligible.
-ESDC will not accept letters of support after the CFP deadline of September 12, 2024.
+ESDC will not accept letters of support after the CFP deadline of September 17, 2025.

 The guidelines and template below may help with this activity.
 The letters of support must include: